 Of course one of the keys for me is that it’s a natural herbal remedy.

-I’ve found that NSAIDs or other anti-inflammatory drugs make me feel sleepy, lethargic or of course as a runner are bad for your kidneys to take prior running.
+I’ve found that NSAIDs or other anti-inflammatory drugs such as ibuprofen and naproxen make me feel sleepy, lethargic, or of course, as a runner are bad for your kidneys to take prior to running.
 None of that happens here, I just feel better!

 The right foods can absolutely help with PMS!
-Of course we’re all craving chocolate and that’s just fine, but if you can fill up with a few other things you’ll help mitigate things!
-The goal is to go higher in iron and B vitamins.
+Of course, we’re all craving chocolate and that’s just fine, but if you can fill up with a few other things you’ll help mitigate things!
+The goal is to go for iron-rich foods and things high in B vitamins.

 - Lemon water

-Yup, I’m totally a fan of essential oils now and I’ve shared before how you can use them to improve performance, but here we’re talking about relief!!!
+Yup, I’m totally a fan of essential oils now and I’ve shared before how you can use essential oils to improve athletic performance, but here we’re talking about relief!!!

-Lavender and peppermint have the biggest boost to help both with mood, cramps and headaches.
-Combine to dab on your neck or sniff on the wrist.8 Natural PMS Remedies to kick cramps, moodiness, headaches and more! #letstalkpms Click To Tweet
+Lavender and peppermint have the biggest boost to help both with mood, cramps, and headaches.
+Combine to dab on your neck or sniff on the wrist.

 Other ways to connect with Amanda